 Every day there seems to be a new data leak from the world’s largest companies.

 The recent Equifax breach led to the data theft of 143 million people.
-While small business leaks don’t create the same kinds of headlines as Equifax, they are being targeted by hackers in droves.
+While small business leaks don’t create the same kinds of headlines as Equifax, they are being targeted by hackers and cyber criminals in droves.

 Here are eight easy steps that make both you and your business more secure while helping you protect users.
 These recommendations can also be applied to your home computers and networks to help you protect your personal data.

 #1 - Keep Your Computer Updated

 This is the number one most recommended step by security experts.
 It’s also the easiest step to take.
 Always make sure to download the latest updates for Windows or MacOS.
 Microsoft and Apple have teams working hard every day to patch security holes.
 All you have to do is install the updates to keep your operating systems up to date!

 To do this, just enable automatic updates.
 They usually install at night so they don’t bother you during the day.
 If you have an older version of Windows, do your business a favor and go buy Windows 10.
 Most older versions of Windows are no longer receiving security updates.

 Cost - $199 for Windows 10 Pro or $19.99 for MacOS

 #2 - Don’t Send Passwords Through Email

 Obvious enough?
 Unfortunately, emailing passwords is a common bad habit because it’s just so easy.
 The security rule-of-thumb for email is to assume it’s all public.
 This means you should never send any kind of sensitive information over email, especially passwords.